pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 Comentários:

-Item.
 11. In the text above, the passage

 A "The former comprises acting diligently" (R. 5 and 6) is equivalent to: Professional skepticism involves behaving in good faith.